01. Bright Stars Color-Magnitude Diagram (beginner)¶

-Notice: The objects retrieved do not fill in the search area (a 1 degree radius) in the xy plot of “coord_ra” versus “coord_dec”.
+Notice: The objects retrieved do not fill in the search area (a 1 degree radius) in the default active chart of “coord_ra” versus “coord_dec”.
 This is because a row limit of 10000 objects was applied, and the data is partitioned into files by sky coordinate.
 The query accessed these files until 10000 objects were found (i.e., the query does not find all objects that satisfy the query parameters and then choose 10000 random objects to return).

 Notice: In order to plot color (r-i magnitude) versus magnitude (g), the fluxes (which are in units of nanojansky) are being converted to AB magnitudes in the next step.
 The AB Magnitudes Wikipedia page provides a concise resource for users who are unfamiliar with AB magnitudes and fluxes in units of janskys.

 2.2.
 Click on the Active Chart settings icon (two gears, upper right) in order to “modify trace”, which means to change the plot parameters.
 Set “X” to be “(-2.5 * log10(r_calibFlux)) - (-2.5 * log10(i_calibFlux))”, and “Y” to be “-2.5 * log10(g_calibFlux) + 31.4”.
 Leave the options on “Trace Options” as they are, and click on “Chart Options” to show the options.
 For “Chart title” enter “Color-Magnitude Diagram”; set “X Label” to “color (r-i)”; set “Y Label” to “magnitude (g)”, and underneath check the “Options” box for “reverse”.
 Set the “X Min/Max” values to “-0.5” and “2.0”, and the “Y Min/Max” values to “16.5” and “25.5”.